Jeffrey-Kingsbury/manette/README.md

 # Manette
-Final Project for Concordia Bootcamp
+## Final Project for Concordia Bootcamp by Jeffrey Kingsbury

 Manette is a bug tracking application designed for the quality assurance domain.
+#

-Users will be able to:
+## Users will be able to:
 * Create tickets
 * Edit tickets
 * Search